 1. What can dog owners do to prepare for their first class?

-All vaccinations records should be reviewed before class to ensure the health and safety of all dogs in the class.
+All vaccination records should be reviewed before class to ensure the health and safety of all dogs in the class.

 2. What are some positive routines that pet owners should incorporate at home to help maintain lessons from class?